123456789_123456789_123456789_123456789_123456789_

 add_reference :users, :role

-This migration will create a role_id column in the users table.
-It creates an index for this column as well, unless explicitly told not to with the index: false option.
+This migration will create a foreign key column called role_id in the users table. role_id is a reference to the id column in the roles table.
+In addition, it creates an index for the role_id column, unless it is explicitly told not to do so with the index: false option.

 INFO: See also the Active Record Associations guide to learn more.